getporter/porter/docs/content/blog/operator-v1-is-here.md

 The Porter Operator gives you a native, integrated experience for managing your bundles from Kubernetes.
 It is the recommended way to automate your bundle pipeline with support for GitOps.

 ## What's new in v1?
-Our last release was v0.8.2, which updated a lot of dependencies.

 ### Outputs
 🚨 Outputs is currently WIP, we will be following up shortly with the